getify/You-Dont-Know-JS/up & going/ch2.md

 Because of using `let` instead of `var`, `b` will belong only to the `if` statement and thus not to the whole `foo()` function's scope.
 Similarly, `c` belongs only to the `while` loop.
 Block scoping is very useful for managing your variable scopes more fine-grained, which can make your code much easier to maintain over time.

-**Note:** For more information about scope, see the first four chapters of the *"Scope & Closures"* title of this book series.
+**Note:** For more information about scope, see the first four chapters of the *Scope & Closures* title of this series.

 ## Conditionals